Glass test tubes with colorful caps in a test tube rack

 Prior Coursework

-Graduate Work from Other Institutions
+Graduate Credits Earned at Other Institutions

 With permission of the program advisor, up to seven graduate course credits from another university may be applied toward the credit requirements for the Coursework Pathway.
 Students in the Research Pathway may request to have up to three graduate course credits apply toward the ten credit formal coursework minimum.

 The student must provide verification that those credits were not used to satisfy any degree, major, or University requirements from any prior degree they have earned.
-Decisions are made by the M.S. program advisor.
+Decisions are made by the MS program advisor.

 With permission of the program advisor, up to seven course credits numbered 300 or above may be applied toward the credit requirements for the Coursework Pathway.
 Students in the Research Pathway may request to have up to three course credits numbered 300 or above apply toward the ten-credit formal coursework minimum.

 The student must provide verification that those credits were earned in excess of the requirements for the prior degree or major.
-Decisions are made by the M.S. program advisor.
+Decisions are made by the MS program advisor.

 With permission of the program advisor, up to nine course credits numbered 300 or above may be applied toward the credit requirements for the Coursework Pathway.
 Students in the Research Pathway may request to have up to three course credits numbered 300 or above apply toward the ten-credit formal coursework minimum.

 The student must provide verification that those credits were not used to satisfy any degree, major, or University requirements from any prior degree they have earned.
-Decisions are made by the M.S. program advisor.
+Decisions are made by the MS program advisor.

 Probation

-This program follows the Graduate School Probation policy.
+Refer to the Graduate School: Probation policy.

-This program follows the Graduate School Advisor and Committees policies.
+Refer to the Graduate School: Advisor and Graduate School: Committees (Doctoral/Master’s/MFA) policies.

 15 credits (recommended: only 8–10 credits per semester, or 4–5 credits per summer term)